-From P8, pupils move to the national curriculum levels.
+From P8, students move to the national curriculum levels.

-While a typically developing child will have achieved P8 by the age of four, some pupils will take considerably longer.
+While a typically developing child will have achieved P8 by the age of four, some students will take considerably longer.

-At all times you should be aware of the need to respect the developmental maturity of the pupils you are planning for.
-Choose materials and tasks appropriate to the age and maturity of the pupils.
+At all times you should be aware of the need to respect the developmental maturity of the students you are planning for.
+Choose materials and tasks appropriate to the age and maturity of the students.
 This is a particular issue when using software and other published resources.